Samsung YP-R1: Operation

 The Samsung R1 is compatible with Microsoft Windows, Linux and Mac OS X when USB mode is set to MSC as a drag and drop USB mass storage device.
 The player can also function as a Windows Media 10 and up device when USB mode is set to MTP.
 The R1 is the last Samsung MP3 player to have this proprietary USB connector (first introduced end of 2006 on the YP-K5).
 Newer devices have a standard microUSB connector.
 Besides the touchscreen, it also has 3 physical keys (power/hold, volume up, volume down).
 The R1 only powers fully off after several hours not being used or when pressing the reset hole.
 The rest of the time it only switches to a sleep mode.

-Samsung claims up to 25 hours of music playback (with MP3 128kbit/s files, volume level 15, normal sound mode and display off) and 5 hours of video playback (SVI, brightness 3, volume level 15, normal sound mode).
+Samsung claims up to 25 hours of music playback (with MP3 128 kbit/s files, volume level 15, normal sound mode and display off) and 5 hours of video playback (SVI, brightness 3, volume level 15, normal sound mode).

 The R1 features an icon and widget based TouchWiz user interface developed in landscape mode.
 However it is possible to rotate the "Now Playing" screen to portrait mode.